YahooArchive/ctv-ttml/README.md

     });

 ------------------------------------------------------------------------------------------------------------------------
-Using a custom parser
+Using a custom parser (MAKE SURE TO TRY THE DEFAULT PARSER FIRST)
 ------------------------------------------------------------------------------------------------------------------------
+Adding a custom parser can be very time consuming/frustrating.
+The default parser should work on most caption documents.
+This solution is only for content providers that supply non-standard caption documents.

-If your ttml doesn't appear correctly this probably means that the ttml document itself has come formatting that is not understood by our parser and/or renderer.
-In this case you will need to process the document to conform to the renderer scheme.
+If your captions do not appear correctly this probably means that the caption document itself contains formatting that is not understood by our parser/renderer.
+In this case you will need to process the document to conform to the renderer schema.

 This platform cannot support nested paragraph content so we need to flatten the "paragraph" tags into single entry nodes that contain only string text.
 The first thought would be to convert the XML to JSON but simply doing this will cause us